jaspal1404/Project3---Self-Driving-Behavioural-Cloning/README.md

   5. Summarize the results with a written report

+My project includes the following files:

+  1. model.py - actual code defining the model architecture, preprocessing and training steps

+  2. drive.py - code for driving the car in autonomous mode on the simulator

+  3. model.h5 - contains a pre trained convolution neural network

-video_final - output from the final version of the trained model
+  4. video_final - output from the final version of the trained model

-video_initial - output from same model trained on initial training data (added to show transition of improved autonomous driving using recovery lane driving in training data)
+  5. video_initial - output from same model trained on initial training data (added to show transition of improved autonomous driving using      recovery lane driving in training data)